-I was a in a bit of rush so decided to make my way directly to Vang Vieng.
-Moreover, I had a few friends waiting for me so I decided to skip the capital altogether.
+I was in a bit of a rush so decided to make my way directly to Vang Vieng.
+Moreover, I had a few friends waiting for me so I decided to skip Vientiane, the capital altogether.
 Anyway, I have an aversion to capitals, maybe because they are usually too packed for my liking.

-From Vientiane onwards I decided to catch a local bus, which turned out to be an amazing experience for me, even though it was moving at a snail’s pace.
+From Vientiane onwards, I decided to catch a local bus, which turned out to be an amazing experience for me, even though it was moving at a snail’s pace.
 I was the only foreigner sitting in a bus full of locals without an AC – it was fucking hot inside!

 This experience was completely new and unexpected because this bus did not just have people inside.
-The people carried all kind of animals inside the bus which were most likely going to end up as a meal later.
+The people carried all kinds of animals inside the bus which were most likely going to end up as a meal later.
 One guy had a beautiful little bird in a cage and another one carried two chickens in a plastic bag that were still alive (of course).

 After reaching Vang Vieng the bus stopped at a place which was completely empty and looked a bit like an Airport for small airplanes.
 I still don’t know if it was just a huge street or actually an airport.
 This place had an awesome view with hills all around.

-From there on I had no idea where to go but it didn’t take long to find another lost traveller and we went together to the main town of Vang Vieng by foot.
+From there on I had no idea where to go but it didn’t take long to find another lost traveler and we went together to the main town of Vang Vieng by foot.

 The locals are relaxed – a feeling that is contagious and hits you when you get here.
 There were just a few shops that sold the typical touristy stuff such as beer tank tops, jackets, and so on.

 I decided to stay in a place which was called Banana Bungalows.
 I had to cross a small bamboo bridge over the river to reach it.

 The view from this bridge was spectacular.
 Here’s a picture for you:

-However, there are a lot of activities that one can do outside – hiking, rock-climbing, tubing, balloon rides, caves or just cycling around in the beautiful landscape.
-There’s a famous blue lagoon which is not far away from this place which sadly I did not end up visiting.
+However, there are a lot of activities that one can do outside – hiking, rock climbing, tubing, balloon rides, caves or just cycling around in the beautiful landscape.
+There’s a famous blue lagoon that is not far away from this place which sadly I did not end up visiting.

 Right behind the bungalows and just a 15 min walk away was a little cliff which one can climb for a fee of 10000 Kip which is equal to 1 euro.
-As per me, it was worth every penny.
+As for me, it was worth every penny.

-Its beginner friendly climb that’s easy to handle.
+It is a beginner friendly climb that’s easy to handle.
 There were little things such as ropes and ladders all over so it was not a big challenge to climb to the top.

 It was definitely an adventure!
 Upon reaching the top, it took me a while to completely savor an amazing view all over Vang Vieng with the bigger mountains in the back.
 It was a nice feeling to just sit there for a while and enjoy life at its best.

 Up here, I met some German guys on magic mushrooms that did this barefoot (hehe), but I would not recommend doing that because there are some tricky steps to this climb.

-Tubing in Vang Vieng:
+Tubing in Vang Vieng

 Tubing in Vang Vieng is famous all over Asia so obviously I decided to do that too (Why Not?).
-There are several places where you can rent the tubes from and they take you to the starting point on a jeep.
+There are several places where you can rent the tubes and they take you to the starting point on a jeep.

 After a drive that lasted 10-15 minutes, I reached the boarding point for all the tubers.
 The water was shallow here.
 Even the stream was not that strong but that depends on the season when u go.
-I heard about many incidents with people who lost their lives here.
+I heard about many incidents of people who lost their lives here.

 While tubing on the river, usually people make a human chain and pass around beer and other stuff.
 We did that too while getting a little drunk, enjoying the clean river water and the sunshine.